-Premium and retail sales taxes cause employers to provide fewer benefits to their employees and drive individual consumers to purchase less protection than they would in the absence of these taxes.
-This is problematic given an aging population and escalating health care costs increase Manitobans' need for income security and supplementary health care.
+Canada's life and health insurance companies oppose any form of consumption tax on insurance products that increases the cost of insurance for consumers and business and consequently makes it more difficult for New Brunswick residents to adequately protect themselves, their families and their employees.
+Premium and retail sales taxes directly increase the cost of insurance, causing employers to provide fewer benefits to their employees and driving individual consumers to purchase less protection than they would in the absence of these taxes.
+This is problematic given an aging population and escalating health care costs are increasing New Brunswick residents' need for income security and supplementary health care.
 We believe that discouraging individual responsibility for these benefits by taxing the purchase of insurance coverage is not sound public policy.

-We recommend that Manitoba develop a tangible plan to reduce, and eventually eliminate, the retail sales and premium taxes on life and health insurance premiums.
+We recommend that New Brunswick develop a tangible plan to reduce, and eventually eliminate, tax on life and health insurance premiums.